 - Large knob of butter

 - 2 bay leaves

 - 1 litre chicken or vegetable stock

 Whatever you do with your artichokes do not peel them.
 Just give them a quick srub under a running tap and all is fine.
 Get them cooking quickly as they have a tendency to go brown.
 I fried my leeks in butter (plenty of it) first to get them soft and then added the artichokes.
 I threw in 2 bay leaves for good measure and the juice of a lemon.

 Fry for a few minutes and then add about a litre of chicken or vegetable stock.
+Leave to simmer until the artichoke is cooked through and then blend.
 I added a bit of seasoning at this point and checked it before serving.
 I found that this soup is rather partial to a hefty dose of black pepper; it gives it another level of warmth.